-1. Tickets/moving violations may have fallen off your record.
+1. Tickets and moving violations may have fallen off your record.

 Insurance companies will take your driving history into account when generating your risk profile and assessing your rates.
-Even one moving violation (like a speeding ticket or a failure to stop) will raise your rates, so take the initiative to make sure you know how long it stays on your record—and when it finally comes off.
+Even one moving violation (like a speeding ticket or a failure to stop) will raise your car insurance costs, so take the initiative to make sure you know how long it stays on your record—and when it finally comes off.
 As soon as your ticket expires from your record, you should shop around for new rates.

 2. Car insurance companies frequently change their rates.

-Car insurance companies change their rates monthly, so by shopping at least once every year you are much more likely to get the cheapest rate possible.
+Car insurance companies change their rates monthly, so by shopping at least once every year, you’re much more likely to get the cheapest rate possible.
 Watching the market and buying insurance when rates are low could save you hundreds of dollars a year.

 Though rate changes happen all the time, you don’t have to constantly track them.
-Insurance providers use data about various risk factors from previous years to inform rate hikes or deductions, so knowing the more “dangerous” times of year in your state can eliminate a few months from your buying window.
+Insurance providers use data about various risk factors from previous years to inform rate hikes or deductions, so knowing the more “dangerous” times of the year in your state can eliminate a few months from your buying window.
 For example, if you live in the Northeast, the average cost of car insurance will most likely be higher in the winter due to the increased risks of driving accidents due to ice and snow.
 (Where you live will also likely have a major effect on how high a deductible you’d like to set on optional car insurance coverages, like comprehensive coverage or collision coverage.)

-The two times when you should definitely shop around, though, are as soon as you get hit with a rate increase and as soon as you know that there are rate changes in your state (carriers change rates monthly).
+The two times when you should definitely shop around, though, are as soon as you get hit with a rate increase and as soon as you know that there are rate changes in your state (insurance providers change rates monthly).

 3. New insurance companies crop up frequently.

-A good way to test out one of these new insurance companies is to get a 6 month car insurance policy.
-This way, if there are any problems, you only have to wait 6 months for your policy to expire before you can get a new one.
-But, if you’re happy with the insurance provider, you can renew for a 12 month policy at a likely even cheaper rate.
+A good way to test out one of these new insurance companies is to get a six-month car insurance policy.
+This way, if there are any problems, you only have to wait six months for your policy to expire before you can get a new one.
+But, if you’re happy with the insurance provider, you can renew for a 12-month policy at a likely even cheaper rate.

 4. A significant life event may affect your rate.

-Getting married, adding a teen to your policy, getting a new job, or moving (even if just to another nearby zip code) can all affect how much car insurance you need and how much you’ll be paying for it.
-Insurance companies dig through troves of data to find patterns, such as which zip codes tend to have the highest or lowest vehicle related incidents, and adjust their rates accordingly.
-So, even if you stay in the same city, but move to a “safer” zip code, your rate could decrease.
+Getting married, adding a teen to your policy, getting a new job, or moving (even if just to another nearby ZIP code) can all affect how much car insurance you need and how much you’ll be paying for it.
+Insurance companies dig through troves of data to find patterns, such as which ZIP codes tend to have the highest or lowest vehicle-related incidents and adjust their rates accordingly.
+So, even if you stay in the same city, but move to a “safer” ZIP code, your rate could decrease.

-Data shows that married people tend to have fewer vehicle-related incidents, and as such, car insurance providers often give them cheaper rates.
-The addition of a teen to a policy, however, often increases rates due to their novice driving skills.
-Once out of your teens and early twenties, though, those higher premiums generally decrease every year until you turn 60.
+Married people tend to have fewer vehicle-related incidents; as such, car insurance providers often give them cheaper rates.
+The addition of a teen to your car insurance policy, however, often leads to higher rates due to teens’ less advanced driving skills.
+Once you’re out of your teens and early twenties, though, those higher premiums generally decrease every year until you turn 60.